To opt out of UPW dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-UPW is the designated union for many public employees for state and local utilities and services.
+United Public Workers (UPW) is the designated union for approximately 13,000 public employees for state and local utilities and services.

 For years, public employees in Hawaii have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).